 One very common cause of damp is bathroom condensation.
 People with especially bad condensation problems may benefit from a survey which will look at causes, and make recommendations.
 This could include something such as a PIV unit.

-Our dew point calculator is a very useful tool, alongside an infrared thermometer, in identifying if the conditions are conducive for condensation problems that can lead to damp. the other thing to remember with condensation problems if that in some instances the elevated moisture in the air contributed to an increase in relative humidity can be caused by something such as a water leak.
+Our dew point calculator is a very useful tool as is our dew point chart, alongside an infrared thermometer, in identifying if the conditions are conducive for condensation problems that can lead to damp. the other thing to remember with condensation problems if that in some instances the elevated moisture in the air contributed to an increase in relative humidity can be caused by something such as a water leak.

 Now that we have explained the four different types of damp, billow we have a very interesting video showing how moisture or damp can track or migrate from one place to another through an absorbent material (which could be a wall / plaster or ceiling).